Christine L. Carter Ph.D.

 Christine Carter, Ph.D., is the author of The Sweet Spot: How to Achieve More by Doing Less (2017) and Raising Happiness (2011).
 She is a sociologist and Senior Fellow at UC Berkeley’s Greater Good Science Center, where she draws on scientific research to help people lead their most courageous, joyful, meaningful, and authentic lives.

 After receiving her B.A. from Dartmouth College, where she was a Senior Fellow, Dr. Carter worked in marketing management and school administration, going on to receive her Ph.D. in sociology from UC Berkeley.

-A sought-after keynote speaker, Dr. Carter loves to share her work with new audiences.
-Combining scientific research and practical application, Dr. Carter offers audiences not just a way to cope with modern pressures, but a way to truly thrive.
-Speaking to executives, general audiences, and working parents, Dr. Carter looks at living life from our “sweet spot”—that place of both power and ease.
+A sought-after keynote speaker, Dr. Carter loves to share her work in person.
+Combining scientific research and practical application, she offers audiences not only a way to cope with modern pressures, but tactics to truly thrive.
+Dr. Carter looks at living life from the "sweet spot"—that place of both power and ease.

-She lives with her husband, four kids, and dog Buster in Marin County, California.
+She lives with her husband, four teenagers, and dog, Buster, in Marin County, California.